Great tour of Spain & northern Portugal 14 days from Madrid

 Day 3.
 (Wednesday) SEVILLE – GRENADE

 After breakfast we’ll head east following the Caliphate Road to reach the heart of Andalusia observing an endless number of olive trees on our way to Granada, an incredible and amazing monumental environment, the last stronghold of the Moorish Kingdom up to 1492.
-We’ll visit the world famous Alhambra Palace (Red Palace) and Generalife Gardens.
-Its fountains, gardens and patios (courtyards) have inspired several authors with their sounds and sights, such as the “Tales of the Alhambra” by Washington Irving.
+We’ll visit the world-famous Alhambra complex with its imposing Alcazaba fortress, the Palace of Charles V, and the Generalife Gardens, fountains, gardens, and courtyards that with their sights and sounds have inspired authors such as Washington Irving in his “Tales of the Alhambra“.
 Dinner and accommodation at the hotel.
 Optionally you can see a Gipsy Flamenco Show held in a cave-house at Sacromonte Quarter.

 Day 4.
 (Thursday) GRANADA – VALENCIA